-Course Name: Arbitration Conciliation & Alternative Dispute Resolution System (Theory)
+Course Name: Arbitration Conciliation & Alternative Dispute Resolution System (Theory) Course Code: BL-212 Class: LLB 2nd year Semester: IV Credit: 4

 Objective- To find out the various Dispute Resolution Techniques used at International and National level.
 To trace out the differences between most prominent dispute resolution methods including traditional litigation, arbitration in many forms including International Commercial Arbitrationmediation and conciliation etc. The system of ADR is less time consuming as well as informal.
 Therefore cost of litigation is also subsequently reduce.
 With the help of this paper, the students learn new techniques of resolution of disputes in certain cases.